 CPPS patients often exhibit a wide range of symptoms.
 In addition to that, the intensity of the symptoms varies widely.
 Thus, medical experts have categorised these patients into various subgroups, according to their predominating symptoms.
 This categorisation is known as UPOINT classification.
-Based on these subgroups, it is expected that more accurate tretament and well-tailored can be provided to the patients.
+Based on these subgroups, it is expected that more accurate treatment and well-tailored can be provided to the patients.

-This UPOINT classification is actually a 6-point system at many private gynecologist practices in London.
+This UPOINT classification is actually a 6-point system at many Private Gynecologist Practices in London.
 It includes,